Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Learning Diagonal Linear Networks with S-SAM

+The diagonal linear model factorizes each entry of $\weight$ into $L$ layers via the product $\weight = \weight_L \odot \cdots \odot \weight_1$, also known as the Hadamard parametrization \citep{hoff_2017}.
+Writing $\bftheta = \big(\bfw_1, \ldots, \bfw_L\big)$ for the diagonal network parameter, this yields the empirical risk While this problem remains convex as a function of the linear predictor $\bfw$, it is non-convex as a joint function of the individual weight vectors $\weight_\ell$ and can hence serve as a toy model for the non-convexity encountered in more complex learning problems.

+Write $X$ for the $(n \times d)$-matrix with rows $n^{- 1 / 2} \cdot \bfX_i\tran$ and $\bfY$ for the length $n$ vector with entries $n^{- 1 / 2} \cdot Y_i$.
+The empirical loss \eqref{eq::diag_reg_def} then admits the representation For any product of vectors, we may write $\bfu \odot \bfv = U V \bfone$, with $U$ and $V$ diagonal matrices that have the entries of $\bfu$ and $\bfv$ as their main diagonal.
+Consequently, the loss \eqref{eq::emp_loss_int} forms a special case of the matrix factorization loss where $X, Y, W_1, \ldots, W_L$ now signify arbitrary (dense) matrices of prescribed dimensions and $\norm{A}^2 = \Tr(A A\tran)$.
+The optimization problem \eqref{eq::diag_reg_def} hence sits in-between linear regression and training a general linear neural network, which will be further discussed in Section \ref{sec::full_lnn}.

 In practice, deep neural networks train via stochastic gradient descent on massive data sets.
-In its most basic form, meaning SGD with batch-size $1$ and without additional regularization, this leads to the recursive estimates where $(\bfX_k, Y_k)$ is drawn uniformly from the available data and $\alpha_k > 0$ denotes a user-supplied sequence of step-sizes.
-Computing the gradient on the loss of a single data point may be interpreted as a noisy evaluation of the full-batch gradient.
-Hence, SGD acts as a noisy discretization of the continuous-time gradient system which was studied in \cite{arora_cohen_et_al_2018, bah_rauhut_et_al_2021} for general matrix factorizations.
+In its most basic form, meaning SGD with batch-size $1$ and without additional regularization, this leads to the recursive update rule where $(\bfX_k, Y_k)$ is drawn uniformly from the available data and $\alpha_k > 0$ denotes a user-supplied sequence of step-sizes.
+Computing the gradient on the loss of a single data point acts as a noisy evaluation of the full-batch gradient.
+Accordingly, SGD defines a noisy discretization of the continuous-time gradient system which was studied in \cite{arora_cohen_et_al_2018} and \cite{bah_rauhut_et_al_2021} for general matrix factorizations.